Gabriel-VM/postman-api-testing/README.md

 📌 Notes
 -

-Collection variables are provided only for demonstration purposes.
+- ⚠️Collection variables are provided only for demonstration purposes.

+- ⚠️ The API key included in this collection is provided for public educational use and is not tied to personal or private services.
+You can also generate your own through Postman’s training material: https://academy.postman.com/page/students

 ----